Senator Brandes visits Upper School STEM classroom

-On Tuesday, February 28, Senator Jeff Brandes, a St. Petersburg native, visited Admiral Farragut Academy’s Upper School Computer Science Principles class as part of his look into schools using the Project Lead the Way program.
+On Tuesday, February 28, Senator Jeff Brandes, a St. Petersburg native, visited Admiral Farragut Academy’s Upper School Computer Science Principles stem class as part of his look into schools using the Project Lead the Way program.
 The visit also included Senator Brandes’ Legislative Assistant, Melissa Hertzfeld, and Project Lead the Way’s Director of Government Relations, Jessica Hooper.

 Senator Brandes is a Republican member of the Florida Senate and has represented the Pinellas County area since 2010 He served one term in the House, and has represented Pinellas County in the Senate since 2012.
-Previously Senator Brandes served in the United States Army Reserve from 1996 to 2007 following his graduation from the Marion Military Institute in Marion, Alabama in 1996 and while he attended Carson-Newman College, from which he graduated in 1999 with a degree in business administration.
+Previously Senator Brandes served in the United States Army Reserve from 1996 to 2007 following his graduation from the Marion best boarding school Institute in Marion, Alabama in 1996 and while he attended Carson-Newman College, from which he graduated in 1999 with a degree in business administration.
 From 2003 to 2004, Brandes served in the Iraq War, for which he earned a Combat Action Badge.
 (Source Wikipedia)

 The Senator is very active in the future and legislature surrounding technological advancement.
 “Did you know that 95% of car accidents happen because of human error?,” he asked the class.
 “Did you know that truck driving is the #1 blue-collar job that employs Americans in 29 states?
 Now that self-driving cars and automation are becoming reality, we must start challenging artificial intelligence and whether it is good or bad.”